 The System carrier centre frequency shall not be aligned with land network carriers.

-In order to avoid a harmful interference from the System in the international waters (ie. above 12 NM from the baseline) towards terrestrial mobile networks base stations, it is recommended to limit Tx power of UE connected to System in the bands 1800 MHz and 2600 MHz in accordance with the following formula:
+In order to avoid a harmful interference from the System in the international waters (i.e. above 12 NM from the baseline) towards terrestrial mobile networks base stations, it is recommended to limit Tx power of UE connected to System in the bands 1800 MHz and 2600 MHz in accordance with the following formula:

 UE Tx Power (dBm) = 2+(D-12)*0.75,